rocket-pool/RPIPs/RPIPs/RPIP-49.md

 4. The rETH share, going to rETH holders.

 Aspects of the split are managed by the pDAO, the security council, and automatically by a heuristic function.
 For full details of 'who can do what', please see the full RPIP.

+This RPIP also includes the reduction of RPL issuance from 5% to 1.5%, as RPL rewards to Node Operators have been replaced by UARS.

 ### RPL Value Capture